 - Already have a device?
 Find out if MIT supports it and how to set it up to use on campus.

 - Shopping for a new one?
 You may be able to save some $$.
 If you’re shopping for a new cell plan or thinking of re-upping with your current carrier, check out our discounts on cellular plans.

 Step 6: Keep the hackers at bay: Secure your devices, data, and identity.

 Cyber criminals are constantly looking for ways to breach computers, even those here at MIT.
 Protect yourself from cyber attacks by taking the necessary steps.

 Don’t wait for a hard drive crash or software glitch to ruin your 50-page research paper the night before it’s due.
 Set up a data back up plan now and avoid a meltdown later.

-As a student, you have access to a large volume of software (much of it free), including Windows, Office, antivirus programs, and math applications.
-Browse and download what’s available from IS&T's Software Grid.
+As a student, you have access to a large volume of software, including Windows, Office, antivirus programs, and math applications.
+Browse and download your software from IS&T's Software Grid.

 There are over a dozen Athena Clusters scattered throughout the campus, even in residence halls.
 Feel free to take full advantage of the clusters.
 They're designed to make computing for you and your fellow students convenient and collaborative.